N95 vs FFP3 & FFP2 masks – what’s the difference?

 Things to watch out for:

-No guarantee that all KN95 respirators actually meet the Chinese KN95 standard – watch out for scams.
+There's no guarantee that all KN95 respirators actually meet the Chinese KN95 standard – watch out for scams.

 Also check to make sure there’s a good seal around face / some padding for comfort / tie around face straps with adequate strength and tension.